hindu-comm/mail_stream_indology/2022/02/Premodern_Indian_libraries_and_archives/01__Marco_Franceschini.md

 > - Gérard Fussman, "Dans quel type de bâtiment furent trouvés les manuscrits de Gilgit?", in: Journal Asiatique, 292.1-2 (2004): 101-150;
 > - Martin Delhey, The Library at the East Indian Buddhist Monastery of Vikramaśīla: an Attempt to Identify Its Himalayan Remains, in: Manuscript Cultures 8 (2015): 1-24;
 > - O.v.
 Hinüber: The Gilgit Manuscripts.
 An Ancient Buddhist Library in Modern Research: Introduction, in: From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research, ed.
 Paul Harrison and Jens-Uwe Hartmann, Vienna 2013.
-> - Gregory Schopen: On the absence of Urtext and Otiose Ācāryas: Books, Buildings, and Lay Buddhist Ritual at Gilgit, in: Gérard Colas and Gerdi Gerschheimer (eds.), Écrire et transmettre en Inde classique. (École française d'Extrême-Orient. Études thématiques 23) Paris 2009;
+> - Gregory Schopen: On the absence of Urtext and Otiose Ācāryas: Books, Buildings, and Lay Buddhist Ritual at Gilgit, in: Gérard Colas and Gerdi Gerschheimer (eds.), Écrire et transmettre en Inde classique. (École française d'Extrême-Orient. Études thématiques 23) Paris 2009;
 > - Ludo Rocher, in: Journal of the American Oriental Society 131 (2011): 133-135;
 > - Jahnabi Barooah Chanchani, "History from the Margins: Literary Culture and Manuscript Production in Western India in the Vernacular Millennium," Manuscript Studies: A Journal of the Schoenberg Institute for Manuscript Studies, Volume 6, Number 2, Fall 2021, pp. 197-222 (https://www.academia.edu/67281775/History_from_the_Margins_Literary_Culture_and_Manuscript_Production_in_Western_India_in_the_Vernacular_Millennium);
 > - Noriyuki Kudo, "On and around the Gilgit Manuscripts in the National Archives of India", in: The Journal of Oriental Studies 29 (2019): 168–181;